josh-x01/josh-x01/README.md

 ### Hello Stranger👋

-- 🌱 Currently learning Software Engineering by <a href="https://www.alxafrica.com/">ALX<a/>
+- 🌱 I am certified Software Engineering by <a href="https://www.alxafrica.com/">ALX<a/>
 - 🏫 Currently learning Computer Science and Engineering (CSE) at <a href="https://www.astu.edu.et/">ASTU<a/>
-- ⭐ I am a UX Designer
 - 💬 Ask me about ...
-Any thing
+Anything
 - 😄 Pronouns: ...
 He/Him
 - 📫 How to reach me: